Alfresco/acs-deployment/docs/helm/README.md

 requirements by fine tuning the [resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) available in the [values](https://github.com/Alfresco/acs-deployment/blob/master/helm/alfresco-content-services/values.yaml) for each component.

-To install older versions get the specific values from file [this folder](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services).
+To install older versions get the specific values from [this folder](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services).
 Each of files have image tags which override default ones to the specific version.
-Deploying the specific version of ACS can be achieved by executing the following:
+Deploying the specific version of ACS can be achieved by executing the
+following:

    ```bash
    helm install acs alfresco/alfresco-content-services \